Daravico/Microcontroller-Serial-Interfaces/README.md

         - TTKBootstrap
         - NumPy

 ## Explanation and usage.
-### Workflow and diagrams.

-Add here or add in each section.
-Include a general and specific ones.
-INCLUDE VIDEO/GIF SAMPLES ON EACH EXPLANATION BELOW.

 ### *Sample with 3 DoF*.
 As an example on how to use this project, a demonstration is shown bellow using a robot with 3 DoF.